-It is very rare that MOD function is used to get the only remainder of division in Excel.
-MOD function is quite often used in formulas to make calculations based on the remainder of the divisor in Excel.
-In this article, you will learn how to use MOD function in Excel to solve various advanced problems to reach at solutions easily.
+It is rare that the MOD function is used to get the only remainder of division in Excel.
+The MOD function is quite often used in formulas to make calculations based on the remainder of the divisor in Excel.
+In this article, you will learn how to use the MOD function in Excel to solve various advanced problems to reach at solutions easily.

 Count cells that contain odd or even numbers

-Excel does not have any built-in function to perform such count but MOD function can do this in the formula using MOD and SUMPRODUCT functions.
-As you know that if a value is divided by 2 and remainder is 0 then it is even value, but if the remainder is 1 then the value is odd.
-Using MOD function you can perform this check that which cell has even or odd value in a selected range of cells, and SUMPRODUCT function counts the total cells where this condition is TRUE.
+Excel does not have any built-in function to perform such a count, but the MOD function can do this in the formula using the MOD and SUMPRODUCT functions.
+If a value is divided by 2 and the remainder is 0, then it is an even value, but if the remainder is 1 then the value is odd.
+Using the MOD function you can perform this check on which cell has even or odd values in a selected range of cells, and the SUMPRODUCT function counts the total cells where this condition is TRUE.

 Suppose you have numbers in a range of cells A2:A8 and you need to count cell that have Even or Odd numbers using the following formulas;

 Here, MOD function divides each cell’s value in a range by 2, and if remainder in the result is 0 then it is even valued and if the remainder is 1 then it is an odd number.
 Excel returns a series of TRUE and FALSE where these logical tests are met or not in the above formulas.
 Double dashes (–) outside the MOD function converts series of TRUEs and FALSEs into 1s and 0s and SUMPRODUCT function sums this series of 1s and 0s to give you the total count of cells.